hihihippp/kinney/README.markdown

 - `bundle exec rails generate kinney:install` and `bundle install`.
 You may have to `bundle update compass-rails` for bundle install to complete.
 - Seed the database: `bundle exec rake db:seed`
 - Add an ExecJS runtime for your environment.
 In your Gemfile you can uncomment `gem 'therubyracer'`
-- Add a devise secret key to config/initializers/devise.rb:
+- Add a devise secret key to config/initializers/devise.rb.
+You can create a good new secret to use with `rake secret`.

 ```
 config.secret_key = 'a better secret key than this'
 ```

-You can create a new secret with `rake secret`.

 - `bundle exec rails c` to enter the Rails console and then `Kinney::AdminUser.create!(:email => 'admin@example.com', :password => 'password', :password_confirmation => 'password')` and `exit` to return to your shell.
 - Start the Rails server (`bundle exec rails s`) and go to <http://localhost:3000/admin>.
 Login with the credentials above.